YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

-If you use RU58841, pyrilutamide, or another online research topical, do not put it on a fresh recipient area just because it was part of your routine before surgery.
-After FUE, I want the recipient scalp to close, crusts to clear, washing to become normal, and irritation to settle before any optional topical is restarted.
-The exact date is not the same for every patient, because the product, carrier, dose, scalp reaction, and healing speed all matter.
+If you use RU58841, pyrilutamide, or another online research topical, do not put it on a fresh recipient area just because it belonged to your routine before surgery.
+After FUE, the recipient scalp needs time to close, clear crusts, tolerate normal washing, and settle before any optional topical is restarted.
+The exact date depends on the product, carrier, dose, scalp reaction, and healing speed.

 I am not judging a patient for trying a treatment.
 I am trying to protect the graft environment while the scalp is healing and make sure that redness, itching, shedding, or dermatitis are not blamed on the transplant when a topical product is the real trigger.